chromice/ae/README.md

 \ae\inspector\show('queries', true);
 ```

-You must show inspector first though, before you start making any queries!
+You must show inspector before you start making any queries!
 See [Inspector](#inspector) section for more information.

 ### Making queries